Wish - past

-subject + wish + subject + past perfect tense
+subject + wish + subject + had + past participle (past perfect)

 expressing regrets about the past